-The importance of ensuring the prevention, detection, and combatting of modern slavery has been discussed and agreed at a senior level within SBFE, including for example by the LRS Board, Ethics and Compliance Committee, and Executive Committee, the members of each of which have confirmed their commitment to leading the business in this respect, and are set out on the LRS website.
+The importance of ensuring the prevention, detection, and combatting of modern slavery has been discussed and agreed at a senior level within SBFE, including. for example. by the LRS Board, Ethics and Compliance Committee, and Executive leading the business in this respect, and are set out on the LRS website.